 “Oh, um, yes I think that I’m not a Universalist.
 I am a hopeful Universalist – I wish it were true.
 I would like to believe it’s true.
 This sticky business of free will is what holds me back and there’s a number of passages i think, my best interpretation of them holds me back from understanding the New Testament as teaching absolute Universalism.”

 Bruxy here uses Matthew 25:31-46 to teach that people who don’t know anything about Jesus at all can be serving him, without having faith in him, and be saved on account of that.
-At first I wondered if this teaching was a one-off, just a sloppy answer to an unexpected question, but then I remembered this video from 2015.
-In it he teaches this exact same thing about the exact same text.
+At first I wondered if this teaching was a one-off, just a sloppy answer to an unexpected question, but then I remembered this video from 2015 and was directed to this radio interview.
+In both he teaches this exact same thing about the exact same text.

 Let’s see if his interpretation of the text holds water.